vygr/ChrysaLisp/README.md

 cable to connect heterogeneous host networks.
 This feature demonstrates that the simulated peer-to-peer network on a single machine can be applied to actual parallel hardware.
-Additionally, it allows users to connect their MacBooks, Windows laptops and PI4's to create their own development network, which is pretty cool.
+Additionally, it allows users to connect their MacBooks, Linux, Windows machines and PI4's to create their own development network, which is pretty cool.

-ChrysaLisp uses a virtual CPU instruction set to eliminate the use of x64, ARM, or VP64 native instructions.
+ChrysaLisp uses a virtual CPU instruction set to eliminate the use of x64, ARM, RISV64, or VP64 native instructions.
 Currently, it compiles directly to native code, but it has the capability to also be translated to byte code form and use runtime translation.

 To avoid the need for register juggling for parameter passing, all functions